Process Improvement Plan – A Step by Step Guide

 Just like a process is a collection of repeatable tasks and human interactions needed to achieve certain outcomes in an organization, process improvement is a process in itself.

 It involves several steps which when carried out, help a team to identify which part of their processes are performing below par so they can update or eliminate them entirely.
-These include:

 Mapping the process